-David Jaffe is the principal of Jaffe Counsel plc, which he opened in September 2014.
-He provides strategic counsel to businesses around the globe facing significant opportunities, challenges and transformations.
+David Jaffe is the principal of Jaffe Counsel.
+He provides strategic counsel to businesses and business owners facing significant opportunities, challenges, and transformations.

 Before starting Jaffe Counsel, David was Vice President, General Counsel and Secretary of Guardian Industries Corp., a $5 billion multinational manufacturing company.
 He joined Guardian in 1990 and served as General Counsel from 2007 to 2014.
-As General Counsel, David was responsible for Guardian’s worldwide legal function, its compliance and ethics program, corporate governance, shareholder relations, and crisis communications.
-He was also the corporate officer responsible for environmental matters.
+David led Guardian’s worldwide legal function as the company grew.
+He built and implemented its first compliance function.
+He was responsible for corporate governance, shareholder relations, the worldwide environmental function, and crisis communications.

 Before joining Guardian, he was a partner at Honigman Miller Schwartz and Cohn in Detroit.
 David served as a law clerk to Justice William Rehnquist at the Supreme Court of the United States and to Chief Judge James Browning of the U.S. Court of Appeals for the Ninth Circuit.
 He attended the University of Chicago, where he received a J.D. with honors in 1981 and a B.A. in Economics with honors in 1978.
 In law school, he was a research assistant to Edward H. Levi.

 In 24 years as a business and legal leader at Guardian, David gained insight into the real world consequences of business and legal decisions.
 David was known for his integrity, business acumen and ability to work collaboratively across the business at all levels.
 He is effective across borders, cultures and legal systems.

 Beyond ability, integrity and people skills, business leadership requires judgment.
 In many challenging business situations, David has demonstrated sound judgment, the courage to act on that judgment, and the discipline not to rush to judgment.